nickzoic/nick.zoic.org/art/pycon-pyconau-2023-adelaide/index.md

 * [Alan Rubin: Building a biological database with Python](https://youtu.be/uy7FEXW9onE)

-  This is all about MaveDB, which is somewhat related to CountESS in that it deals with MAVEs.
+  This is all about MaveDB, which is somewhat related to CountESS in that it deals with Multiplex Assays of Variant Effect, which is the kind of data which CountESS can process.

 * [David Lawrence: Analysing and sharing genetic data with Python](https://youtu.be/vmQ1_Pzh4Us)